 A Type of Schema

-Maximizing Your Google My Business Profile
+Why Use Google Business Profile

 - More space dedicated to your business on a results page.
 A full profile, especially on mobile, fills a considerable amount of space on the front page.
 Want more real estate on page one?
 Then add everything you can about your business into your profile including photos.